House of Valois: Hundred Years' War

 Charles V became king in 1364.
 He supported Henry of Trastámara in the Castilian Civil War, while the Black Prince supported the reigning king, Peter of Castile.
 The Black Prince won, but Peter refused to pay for his expenses.
 The Black Prince tried to recover his losses by raising taxes in Aquitaine, which prompted them to appeal to the King of France.
 War was renewed.
-The French recovered their territories place after place.
+The French recovered their territories, place after place.
 When Charles died in 1380, only Calais, Bordeaux and Bayonne were left to the English.

 The ancient, great families of the feudal nobility had largely been replaced by an equally powerful class – the princes of the royal blood.
 With the confiscation of Guyenne, the only remaining non-Capetian peer was the Count of Flanders.
 The Montfort dukes of Brittany, the houses of Évreux and Bourbon, and the princes of the House of Valois, constituted the great nobility of the kingdom.

 Succeeding to the throne at the age of 11, the reign of Charles VI of France was the first minority since that of Saint Louis' in 1226.
 Power devolved into the hands of his uncles, the dukes of Anjou, Berry and Burgundy.
 The dukes squandered the resources of the monarchy to pursue their own ends.
 Anjou pursued his claim in the Kingdom of Naples; Berry governed his large estates in Languedoc; and Burgundy, having married the heiress of Flanders, found it more convenient to rule his vast dominions from Paris.
 Charles terminated his uncles' regency at the age of 21, even though he would have been entitled to it as early as the age of 14.
 His early reign was promising, but the onset of madness, which he may have inherited from the Bourbon dukes through his mother, would prove to be disastrous for France.
-Burgundy, the most powerful of the princes and peers, naturally took power in his hands.
+Burgundy, the most powerful of the princes and peers, took power in his hands.
 But his nephew, Louis I, Duke of Orléans, the king's brother, contested his authority.
 Rivalry between the two princes and their descendants led to the Armagnac–Burgundian Civil War.